 We were married on the first day of Spring; my niece Kasey, my husband Greg and brother Mick were born in September; my marriage and family are the pivotal point of my life.
 I recall a Friday evening in the spring Continue reading “Season of Change”

 Thank you for reading my blog.
 If you have any questions or suggestions or would like to chat about my published posts, I would be delighted to receive an email from you.

 Unauthorised use and/or duplication of my material without prior permission from me is strictly forbidden.

 The entrance to our condominium complex is shaped by an archway of frangipani trees which are thick and lush and provide shade and cooling from the Thailand heat.
 Each time I arrive at the entrance I feel the frangipani trees are Continue reading “Frangipani”

 It took some time for me to contemplate the logo I wanted for my blog and eventually I decided on the theme “outside the box”.
 I often feel that I am “outside the box” as my life has been different from a traditional, mainstream life firstly as a young adult and secondly when married.
 On so many occasions when required to complete a document or form by ticking the appropriate box, I struggle to tick any of the boxes as the box I would choose Continue reading “Outside the Box”

 I am an excellent speed typist with an amazing attention to detail.
 Sometimes I think I should have been a forensic detective.

 I have a sound understanding of the English language and will admit at being annoyed when I see grammatical and spelling errors especially when using homophones such as stationery and stationary.

 When communicating with people who speak English as a second or third language I am considerate, patient and kind.
-I have had opportunities to work with people from many cultures including Korean, Vietnamese, South Africans, Chinese, Filipinos and Aboriginal Australians.
+I have had opportunities to work with people from many cultures including Korean, Vietnamese, South Africans, Chinese, Thai, Filipinos and Aboriginal Australians.